 This course, delivered via distance learning, will enable students to complete academic work in a flexible manner, completely online.
 Course materials and access to an online learning management system will be available to each student.
 Online assignments are due by Sunday at 11:55 pm ET and include all written assignments submitted for grading.
-Weekly Forum questions (accomplished in groups in a Forum) require an initial response by Thursday at 11:55 pm ET, with all other required responses due by Sunday at 11:55 pm ET.
+Weekly Forum questions require an initial response to the Forum question by Thursday at 11:55 pm ET, with all other required responses due by Sunday at 11:55 pm ET.
 The assigned faculty will support the students throughout this sixteen-week course.